-There is also a due date for in respect of when you should pay your CT.
-The date that it is due is 9 months and one day after your year-end.
-Therefore, a 31 July 2023 year-end will have a due date to pay the CT by of 1 May 2024.
+There is also a due date for in respect of paying your CT.
+The date that it’s due is 9 months and one day after your year-end.
+Therefore, a 31 July 2023 year-end will have a CT due date of 1 May 2024.

 Other considerations on contractor ltd accounts

 The official pages in Companies House statutory accounts

 The Companies House end of year accounts are a shorter version than the full Ltd accounts.
 This is because under current rules, Companies House only require certain data when filing small companies accounts.
 However, when you send accounts to Companies House, you’ll need to make sure that you include the correct data in your Companies House financial statements (UK companies).

 Let’s now look into how to prepare accounts for Companies House.
 When we do this, there’s four sections/pages within these shorter accounts for your business.
 What’s more, the official accounts for a limited company, also known as small company statutory accounts (UK), include various financial information for a business.
 Therefore, when we look at company accounts format, the four sections/pages within company accounts information are: